Kimi-Arthur/KifaNet/World/Overview.md

 Or all TV Shows, or all Anime, which all count as one, as they share very similar nature of the structure: data, types of resource files etc.

+## Naming

+We are not sure about world naming yet.
+It can be that we may want to prepend a category to the actual name like, `worlds.games.botw` or just `BreathOfTheWild`.
+But the key is we don't rely on this container name in our data so that it's easily switchable.
+For `Link` objects referencing other types, they are only defined in server code instead of prefixing the item type etc.

 ### Examples of worlds

 #### A Game: The Legend of Zelda: Breath of the Wild